Seven Church Conditions during the Church Age – Prologue

 So much was happening during these aforementioned times that greatly impacted the world of Rome, the Jews, and the Christians.
 Again, when Nero burned Rome in A.D.
 64, he blamed the Christians and persecuted them unmercifully.
 The first Jewish revolt against the Romans was in A.D.
 66 and lasted until A.D.
 73. Nero died in A.D.
 68. Titus destroyed Jerusalem and burned down the Temple in A.D.
 70. If this was not enough, something just as frightening was about to take place that would influence the Christian world forever.
 (2)

 The place of imperial worship had a statue of Domitian and an altar where citizens of Ephesus were required to bow in worship to the image of Domitian as lord god.
 Those who refused were either exiled or put to death.
-Some believers hoped to pretend to bow to the emperor by bending over to fix their sandals when they got to the front of the statute.
+Some believers hoped to pretend to bow to the emperor by bending over to fix their sandals when they reached the statute’s front.
 In other words, they did not want to bow to the image but did not have the courage to openly defy the mandate.
 The Jews asked their rabbis if this was an acceptable thing for them to do.
-After all, they didn’t really mean to bow down to the emperor, but they didn’t want to die or be exiled.
+After all, they did not really mean to bow down to the emperor, but they didn’t want to die or be exiled.
 The question was, “Can a Jew fix his sandals in front of a pagan altar?”
 The rabbis ruled that a Jew could NOT fix his sandals (pretend to bow down) in front of a pagan statue, even if they said the Shema while doing so.
 Christian believers came to the same conclusion.
-Early on, Jews and the followers of Jesus believed and accepted the idea that they would rather die for their faith than compromise.
+Early on, Jews and the followers of Jesus believed and accepted that they would rather die for their faith than compromise.
 (2)

 Rome did not care how many gods the people worshiped as long as the emperor was on the list.
 This requirement of emperor worship became the main source of conflict between the first-century believers and Rome.
 Because the believers would not worship the emperor, the Roman government considered them to be atheists.
 They did not ask the believers to deny their faith but simply add the emperor to their devotion.
 It was not a problem for non-believers to add the emperor to their list of gods.
 But for those who worshiped the One True God and Him alone, emperor worship was not possible.
 As believers refused to worship the emperor as a god, they would be persecuted.
 This is the background to why John received the Revelation while on the Island of Patmos, wrote it, and distributed it to the Christian believers.
 (2)